Help through Counselling and Psychotherapy

 Cost related to income

-There is a standard charge of £45 for an assessment appointment which may last up to 90 minutes.
-It costs us £40 to provide each 50 minute counselling session.
+There is a standard charge of £60 for an assessment appointment which may last up to 90 minutes.
+It costs us £60 to provide each 50 minute counselling session.
 We ask people to contribute as much as possible.
-If your financial circumstances change while you are receiving counselling we will review your contribution to our costs.
+If your financial circumstances change while you are receiving counselling we can review your contribution to our costs.

 Our Staff Team

-Supported by our administrator and volunteers, at present our staff team comprises the clinical director, two supervisors, two assessors and eight counsellors.
+Supported by our administrator and volunteers, at present our staff team comprises the clinical director, four supervisors, four assessors and sixteen therapists.
 Together we provide a professional fully accredited service with appropriate assessment and supervision of evidence based practice.

 Our counsellors are trained in a range of therapeutic approaches which include: